Software-Engineering-Group-4-Maamy/chat-bot/README.md

         You needn't worry at all
         have you seen my underwear?
-        I believe you left it under your bed again sir quit
+        I believe you left it under your bed again sir I like underwear
+        Exquisite taste sir
+        i am not a sir
+        Apologies, but sir it is the best I can do. you're being difficult
+        You literally programed me, I can only say what you allowed me to say i love you botler, and you have to love me back That is sweet sir, but I only think of you as a an aquaintence that was mean
+        I am doing my best to be polite, you are just making it difficult yes
+        Glad we agree
+        sorry botler, i was argumentative
+        It is already forgiven.
+        can you make me happy
+        Of course, sire, I will get you happy but first I'll need milk, brb how long will it take you to make me happy
+        I cannot say, an hour, a week maybe a decade.
+You must find it in yourself to wait quit
         Thank you for chatting with me

+## Class Organization
+1. Botler:
+The Botler class is incharge of creating and maintaining all aspects of the chat object imported from the NLTK.

+The Botler class has two members within it. `def __init__(self)` and `def converse(self)`.

+The `def __init__(self)` member acts as the Constructor for the Botler object.
+It creates the chat object as well.

+The `def converse(self)` member starts the conversation with a custome message.
+It also includes all of the error handling and logic required for the main conversation to take place with the chat bot to start a conversation, write this line of code: `ch.Botler().converse()`